kmaaallen/unicorn-attractor-milestone/README.md

     - Username has to be unique as does email
     - Email has to be a valid email address

-##### Issues page
+##### Tickets page
-- This page provides an overview of all the issues reported for the Unicorn Attractor Software.
+- This page provides an overview of all the issues and features reported for the Unicorn Attractor Software.
-- The issues are divided between three swim lanes: 'Reported', 'In Progress' and 'Completed'.
+- The tickets are divided between three swim lanes: 'Reported/Requested', 'In Progress' and 'Completed'.
 - Only admins of the site (i.e. the software developers) can change the state of these issues in the Django admin backend
-- Each issue displays the following fields:
+- Each ticket displays the following fields:
-    - Title, Issue description, Votes, Priority
+    - Title, ticket description, ticket category (issue or feature), Votes, Priority
     - In addition when a user is logged in, the following links are also displayed:
+    Issues:
+        - Upvote or one of the following options depending on conditions:
-        - Upvote or the text 'You have laready voted on this issue' if the user has already upvoted, Comments, Add comment
+            - User has already voted: 'You have already voted on this issue'
+            - User created this ticket: 'You reported this issue'
+            - User hasn't already voted: 'Upvote'
+        - Comments, Add comment
         - Clicking the comments drop down shows a list of comments for that issue or 'No comments yet'
         - Clicking 'Add Comment' redirects the user to the add comment form
         - Whenever a user upvotes an issue, their vote is added to that issue and they are returned to the full issue overview page.
+    Features:
+        - Upvote or one of the following options depending on conditions:
+            - User is subscribed to features module and has already voted: 'You have already voted on this feature'
+            - User is subscribed to features module and created this ticket: 'You requested this feature'
+            - User is subscribed to the features module and hasn't already voted: 'Upvote'
+            - User is not subscribed to the features module: 'You must subscribe to vote or comment on feature tickets'
+        - If user is subscribed to the features module: Comments, Add comment
+        - Clicking the comments drop down shows a list of comments for that issue or 'No comments yet'
-- The page shows a 'Sign in' button on the right if the user is not logged in, this will direct to the sign in form
+        - Clicking 'Add Comment' redirects the user to the add comment form
+        - Whenever a user upvotes a ticket, their vote is added to that ticket and they are returned to the full ticket overview page.
-- If the user is signed in already, this button will say '+ Report and Issue' and direct the user to the report an issue form
+- If the user is signed in there will be two buttons, the first will say '+ Report an Issue' and direct the user to the report an issue form
+- The second will say either 'Subscribe+' (if user is not subscribed to features module) or 'Request a Feature' (if they are subscribed to the features module).
 - Within swimlanes issues are sorted by which has the highest number of votes.
-- A user can tab between 'My Issues' and 'All Issues' that are displayed in the swimlanes.
-If not logged in, clicking the 'my issues' will direct the user to sign in.
+- A logged in user can toggle between 'All Tickets', 'Issues', 'Features' and 'My Tickets' that are displayed in the swimlanes.

 - Mobile view
     - On small and extra small screens this kanban-style board changes into three toggle buttons, which allow the user to select and collapse each of the three swimlanes to see tickets.

-##### Full Issue page
+##### Full Ticket page
-- Users can open an issue in a full page view by clicking on the title of that issue.
+- Users can open a ticket in a full page view by clicking on the title of that ticket.
-- This takes them to the full issue view, which contains the same issue components as outlined above but in full page view.
+- This takes them to the full ticket view, which contains the same ticket components as outlined above but in full page view.
-- Whenever a user upvotes an issue they are returned to the full issue overview page.
+- Whenever a user upvotes a ticket they are returned to the ticket overview page.

 ##### Report an Issue page
 - The report an issue page shows a form where a user can enter a title, a description of the issue and assign a priority.